samjaurz/todo-list-react-django-flask/readme.md

 the access token is sent in the headers["authorized"]

 [x] update logic sing up / login
-[] update decorator
+[x] update decorator
-[] database blacklist for refresh tokens
+[x] database blacklist for refresh tokens
-[] manage the logic of refresh token validate the refresh in database,
+[x] manage the logic of refresh token validate the refresh in database,
-    generate a new access,refresh token replace the value teh refresh token in database retrieve tokens [] create a test for this case  https://auth0.com/docs/secure/tokens/refresh-tokens/refresh-token-rotation Malicious Client then attempts to use refresh token 1 to get an access token.
+    generate a new access,refresh token replace the value teh refresh token in database retrieve tokens [x] create a test for this case  https://auth0.com/docs/secure/tokens/refresh-tokens/refresh-token-rotation Malicious Client then attempts to use refresh token 1 to get an access token.
 Auth0 recognizes that refresh token 1 is being reused, and immediately invalidates the refresh token family, including refresh token 2.

 i believe they use a endpoint for manage the logic /authorize

-[] i will like a test for this case but with 10 token simulated 10 devices https://auth0.com/docs/secure/tokens/refresh-tokens
+[not now] i will like a test for this case but with 10 token simulated 10 devices https://auth0.com/docs/secure/tokens/refresh-tokens
 .Auth0 limits the amount of active refresh tokens to 200 tokens per user per application.
 This limit only applies to active tokens.
 If the limit is reached and a new refresh token is created, the system revokes and deletes the oldest token for that user and application.

-[] /oauth/revoke. https://auth0.com/docs/secure/tokens/refresh-tokens/revoke-refresh-tokens invalidate tokens
+[not now] /oauth/revoke. https://auth0.com/docs/secure/tokens/refresh-tokens/revoke-refresh-tokens invalidate tokens

 TEST
-[] creates tests for user routes.
+[x] creates tests for user routes.
-    route_user =  in the endpoint where is not given and user_id, the decorator not return the user_id [] the test for failing are corrects ??
+    route_user =  in the endpoint where is not given and user_id, the decorator not return the user_id

+FRONENT
 LOGIN/SIGNUP
 [] improve logic validation in backend
 [] improve logic validation front for user experience